 Make sure you continue to spend time with your friends, even if you don’t feel like it.
-When we are feeling low or fed up, socialising can be the last thing we feel like doing.
-However, regularly socialising and having fun with friends can significantly lift your mood.
+When we are feeling low or fed up, socializing can be the last thing we feel like doing.
+However, regularly socializing and having fun with friends can significantly lift your mood.
 I see this time and time again in patients in my clinic.

 3. Remember it’s not your fault

 Don’t blame yourself – you didn’t cause your arthritis.
 Although research is continuing, the bottom line is we still don’t really know why one young person might develop arthritis and another person doesn’t.
 It’s probably just bad luck, the way some people develop asthma, or diabetes.

 4. Deal with facts, and focus on today

 When thinking about your diagnosis of arthritis, try to focus on the facts and concentrate on what your arthritis means for your life now, rather than dwelling on future uncertainties.
 It can be tempting to think ahead but it is easy to then fall into the trap of worrying about a worst-case scenario, which may not happen.
 This is a common negative thinking trap that can make us feel very anxious indeed, when the reality is that no-one can predict for certain how arthritis will progress for an individual person.

 5. Tell someone how you feel

 My final piece of advice is perhaps the most important.
 If things start to get on top of you, and you start to feel low in mood – depressed even- and hopeless about the future, speak to someone and get help.
 Do not struggle with this on your own.
 Confide in a parent, a trusted friend, or your GP.
 Make sure someone takes you seriously and helps you to manage your feelings.

 We are sorry that this post was not useful for you!